 Argentine ants prefer sweet food sources over savory ones.
 They’re often found tending aphids for their honeydew.
 They will seek out any sugary foods that you’ve left out in the home.
 Protein and greasy foods can attract these ants as well.
 They will take these types of food back to the colony for the larvae and queens to feed on.

-These ants don't infest homes as often as other ant species, but they may still travel into your home in great numbers seeking food, even if their nest is established outside.
-Highly aggressive, Argentine ants will displace any other ant species living in the area.
-They've also been known to destroy beehives, kill termites, and attack chickens.
+These ants don’t infest homes as often as other ant species, but they may still travel into your home in considerable numbers seeking food, even if their nest is established outside.
+Highly aggressive, they will displace any other ant species living in the area.
+They’ve also been known to destroy beehives, kill termites, and attack chickens.
 These invaders are an unwanted presence near any home.

 An Argentine ant colony can span entire blocks.
 Rather than swarming and setting up new nests, as most ants do, this species will mate in the nest and simply expand their existing network.
 You may find several interconnected nests branching off of the original colony.
 A knowledgeable pest control professional with the right tools can help you locate the whole Argentine ant colony and come up with a well-rounded plan for eradicating them.

-Argentine ants are invaders in many of the countries where they're found.
+Argentine ants are invaders in many of the countries where they’re found.
 Destroying native insect populations, they can present a serious threat.
-There are some intriguing facts that you may want to know about Argentine ants.
+There are some intriguing facts that you may want to know about them.